dewitt/opensearch/docs/Specifications/OpenSearch/1.1/Draft 6.md

 # License

-This document is made available by [http://a9.com A9.com] subject to the terms of the [http://creativecommons.org/licenses/by-sa/2.5/ Creative Commons Attribution-ShareAlike 2.5 License].
+This document is made available by [A9.com](https://a9.com) subject to the terms of the [Creative Commons Attribution-ShareAlike 2.5 License](https://creativecommons.org/licenses/by-sa/2.5/).